-Filed by a party other than the Registrant \Box

-Check the appropriate box:

-Preliminary Proxy Statement

-Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-\boxtimes Definitive Proxy Statement

-Definitive Additional Materials

-Soliciting Material Under §240.14a-12

-4D MOLECULAR THERAPEUTICS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Paymo ent of Filing Fee (Check the appropriate box):

-\boxtimes No fee required.
+Filed Filed by the Registrant ⊠ Filed Filed by a party other than the Registrant Chec ek the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material Under §240.14a-12 4D MOLECULAR THERAPEUTICS, INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payn nent of Filing Fee (Check all boxes that apply): \boxtimes No fee required.
 Fee paid previously with preliminary materials.

-Fee computed per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.